What does your logo design say about you?

 Are you trustworthy, capable, professional and genuine?
 Your brand will tell them.
 So an overly-complicated and unfocused logo design will just confuse people and work against you.

 Clients and designers sometimes make the mistake of adding design features just because they can – stay alert for this and bring it back to basics if it starts to get out of control.
 It’s the old style over substance discussion.

-Remember: simple is best.
-Beware of gloss, movement, too many colours and fonts and mixed messages.
+Remember: Simple is best.
+Beware of gloss, movement, too many colours and fonts, and mixed messages.
 Always come back to that perception you want your customers to have about your business.

 To distil a message into a single image takes real skill.